 20. It takes 3 years of higher education to become a police officer in Norway.
 The training takes place at a university college and each graduate gets a bachelor's degree in "Police Studies".

-Norway will allow any student from anywhere in the world to study at their public Universities tuition-free.
+Norway will allow any student from anywhere in the world for free to study at their public universities.

 22. In a remote valley in Sweden, people still speak an ancient dialect of Old Norse, the language of the Vikings.
 It's called Elfdalian and they still used runes (ancient writing system) up until the 1900s.